InceptionStudio/inception-ai-recorder/README.md

 ### Getting Started

 1. **Launch the Application**: Run the application using one of the methods above
+2. **Configure Settings**: Click "Configuration" to set up export directory and Google Drive (optional)
-2. **Select Export Directory**: Click "Choose Export Folder" to select where recordings will be saved
+3. **Select Export Directory**: Choose where recordings will be saved locally
-3. **Enable Devices**: Check the boxes next to the audio devices you want to record from
+4. **Enable Devices**: Check the boxes next to the audio devices you want to record from
-4. **Add Labels** (Optional): Add custom labels to identify your devices
+5. **Add Labels** (Optional): Add custom labels to identify your devices
+6. **Adjust Gain** (Optional): Use the gain sliders or "Auto" button to optimize audio levels
+7. **Set Session Title** (Optional): Add a title for organized recording sessions
-5. **Monitor Audio**: Watch the real-time waveforms and level meters for each device
+8. **Monitor Audio**: Watch the real-time waveforms and level meters for each device
-6. **Start Recording**: Click "Start Recording" to begin capturing audio from all selected devices
+9. **Start Recording**: Click "Start Recording" to begin capturing audio from all selected devices
-7. **Stop Recording**: Click "Stop Recording" to finalize your WAV files
+10. **Stop Recording**: Click "Stop Recording" to finalize your files (automatically uploaded to Google Drive if configured)

 ### Device Management

 - **Refresh Devices**: Click "Refresh" to update the list of available audio devices (detects newly connected/disconnected devices)
 - **Add Labels**: Enter custom names in the label field next to each device
+- **Gain Control**: Adjust individual gain levels (-24dB to +24dB) for each device
+- **Auto Gain**: Click "Auto" to automatically calculate optimal gain based on peak levels
 - **Individual Control**: Each device can be enabled/disabled independently
 - **Real-time Monitoring**: Audio levels and waveforms update in real-time
+- **Peak Tracking**: Monitor peak levels and clipping detection for each device
 - **Hot-plugging**: Use refresh to detect USB audio devices that are connected after startup

 ### Recording Features

 - **Simultaneous Recording**: All selected devices record simultaneously
-- **Individual Files**: Each device creates its own WAV file
+- **Individual Files**: Each device creates its own audio file
+- **Multiple Formats**: Choose between WAV, MP3, or Opus output formats
 - **File Naming**: Files are automatically named with device labels and timestamps
+- **Session Organization**: Optional session titles create organized folder structures
 - **Streaming**: Audio is written to disk in real-time for efficient memory usage
+- **Google Drive Upload**: Automatic cloud backup of recordings (optional)

 ## File Structure